 It’s easy to see why it’s issued this warning.
 Depression, loneliness and anxiety around issues such as health, household income and job security have affected many people during the pandemic.
 Grief is also common, with feelings intensified where families were unable to say goodbye to their loved ones.

-These mental health issues won’t switch off when someone gets the vaccine or is able to get back to the office.
+These mental health issues won’t switch off when someone gets the vaccine or can get back to the office.
 And even a phased return to normality is likely to trigger feelings of anxiety as people struggle with commuting, socialising and having to re-integrate and rebalance their lives once again.

 Pandemic health experience

-Similar issues have surfaced in previous health emergencies, with the Royal College of GPs pointing to an increase in stress symptoms and adjustment disorders following previous pandemics.
-It’s preparing its members for a huge surge in patients with post traumatic stress disorder as a result of Covid-19.
+Similar issues have surfaced in previous health emergencies.
+The Royal College of GPs pointed to an increase in stress symptoms and adjustment disorders following previous pandemics.
+It’s preparing its members for a huge surge in patients with post-traumatic stress disorder as a result of COVID-19.

 Higher suicide rates are common in health emergencies too, with Hong Kong reporting a 30% increase in suicide deaths among people aged over 65 during the 2003 SARS outbreak.